- 01. Key Takeaways

-Head of Household is a tax filing status in the US, referring to unmarried or single people who maintain a home for qualifying individuals.
-Filing taxes as Head of Household offers several benefits.
+Head of Household is a tax filing status in the US for unmarried or single people who maintain a home for qualifying individuals.
+Filing taxes as a Head of Household offers several benefits.
 It includes a larger standard tax deduction and generous tax brackets.

 Furthermore, even if you are married at the end of the year, you can still qualify to file taxes as Head of Household.
 Want to know more about this filing status, its benefits, and who can file it in detail?
 Well, then you are on the correct page.
-Here, this blog consists of all the information that you are looking for.
-So read on and gather all the details.
+This blog contains all the information you are looking for.
+Read on to gather all the details.

 Key Takeaways

-• Head of Household is a tax status used by unmarried or single individuals to file tax returns in the US.
+- Head of Household is a tax filing status used by unmarried individuals to file tax returns in the US.
 This can apply when you have a qualifying dependent.

 What is Head of Household (HOH)?

 As mentioned above, the Head of Household is a tax status for single or unmarried individuals living in the US.
-However, to qualify for this filing tax status, they have dependents by their side.
+However, to qualify for this filing status, they have dependents.
 Additionally, they have maintained a proper home for that dependent person, such as a parent, child, or relatives.

-For this specific reason, generally, this tax filing status is compared to the single tax filing status.
-However, when comparing but there is a big difference between them.
+For this reason, this tax filing status is generally compared to the single tax filing status.
+However, when comparing, there is a big difference between them.
 For instance, filing taxes as Head of Household provides you with a higher tax deduction in comparison to a single tax return.

 We will discuss this later on.
-Moving ahead, let's first know in detail the requirements of filing taxes as a Head of Household.
+Moving ahead, let's first understand the requirements for filing taxes as a Head of Household.

 Requirements to File Taxes as Head of Household

-Every year, to help taxpayers in the US, the U.S. Internal Revenue Service issues guidelines about the head of household status.
+Every year, the U.S. Internal Revenue Service issues guidelines on head-of-household status.
 In this, it is clearly stated who qualifies for this status and who does not.
-To provide you with an idea, here are some requirements mentioned that qualify a person for HOH status.
+To give you an idea, here are some requirements that qualify a person for HOH status.

 Maintaining a Household

-To qualify for the HOH status, the IRS requires that an individual must have paid more than half of the expenses included in maintaining the household.
+To qualify for HOH status, the IRS requires that an individual have paid more than half of the household expenses.
 The prices within the financial year used to make this calculation include:

 However, the following expenses are not counted to qualify for this tax filing status:

-Furthermore, if the taxpayer gets assistance in paying the household expenses from a relative, friends, or government programs.
-They still qualify for the HOH status if they have paid minimum half of the bills using their earnings or savings.
-Moreover, it should not include the funds from any of these sources as funds when maintaining a household.
+Furthermore, if the taxpayer receives assistance with household expenses from a relative, a friend, or a government program, they still qualify for the HOH status if they have paid at least half of the bills using their earnings or savings.
+Moreover, it should not include the funds from any of these sources when maintaining a household.

 Considered Unmarried

-An individual will qualify for the head of household if he/she was unmarried at the end of the year.
-As stated above, the HOH tax filing status is for unmarried people, divorced or separated legally.
+An individual will qualify for the head of household if he/she were unmarried at the end of the year.
+As stated above, the HOH tax filing status applies to unmarried people and to those who are legally divorced or separated.
 Additionally, a married couple that lives separately from July 1 to December 31 is also considered unmarried.

 Furthermore, to file taxes as HOH, the spouses should also meet the other two stated requirements.
 However, if they are living separately for a temporary reason, then they do not qualify for HOH status.
 It includes military services, medical treatments, or college attendance.